Tabon Caves

-The complex is managed by the National Museum and was declared as a National Cultural Treasure by the same institution in February 2011.
+The complex is managed by the National Museum of the Philippines and was declared as a National Cultural Treasure by the same institution in February 2011.

 Archaeological discoveries

-The caves were researched by Dr. Robert B. Fox and a team from the National Museum of the Philippines between 1962 and 1966.
-The greatest find of was the skull cap of the Tabon Man.
-It is believed to be approximately 22,000-24,000 years old.
-The team found over 1,500 burial jars.
-One jar in particular, the Manunggul Jar, is considered to be a National Cultural Treasure.
-Other finds included earthenware, jade ornaments and jewelry, many stone tools, animal bones, and human fossils dating back to 47,000 years ago, the earliest human remains found in the Philippines.
-The archaeological finds indicate habitation from 50,000 to 700 years ago.
-The limestone formations in the reservation date back 25 million years to the Lower Middle Miocene Period.
+Between 1962 and 1966, the cave system was explored and researched by Robert B. Fox together with a team from the National Museum of the Philippines.
+Among those discovered on the site was the Tabon Man, which is believed to be 22,000 to 24,000 years old.
+The team also found over 1,500 burial jars, including the Manunggul Jar, a burial jar remarkable for its near-perfect condition.
+Other finds included earthenware, jade ornaments and jewelry, as well as primitive stone tools, animal bones, and human fossils dating back to 47,000 years ago, the earliest human remains found in the Philippines.
+These discoveries indicated that the site was inhabited by early humans from at least 50,000 years ago, with the limestone formations in the site dated as being formed 25 million years ago during the Lower Middle Miocene period.

 The Lipuun Point Reservation, covering a 138 ha island connected to the Palawan mainland by a mangrove forest, was declared a Site Museum Reservation in April 1972 and was made a priority site for tourism development in 1991 for its natural and cultural heritage.

 In recent years, verification of facts in addition to further analysis of previously collected samples has allowed for a greater understanding of the site as a whole.
 Radioisotope dating techniques have been able to show a period of near continuous habitation from 30,000 to 9,000 years ago.
 Human remains as well as rock flakes, hammers, and other stone tools indicate the cave may have been used as a workshop.
 The bone fragments found in the caves have been suggested to have been from the late Pleistocene to early Holocene periods.
 Previous excavations of the site have also revealed evidence of a diet including pig and deer, which are extinct in the Philippines today.

 While little new data is available because of the cave's location and safety concerns, they are slowly being excavated and the old data is being reexamined.
 Approximately 25% of archaeological sites in the caves have been excavated.